MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-api.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-## Overview

 Microsoft OneLake provides open access to all of your Fabric items through existing ADLS Gen2 APIs and SDKs.
 You can access your data in OneLake through any API, SDK, or tool compatible with ADLS Gen2 just by using a OneLake URI instead.
 You can upload data to a lakehouse through Azure Storage Explorer, or read a delta table through a shortcut from Azure Databricks.

 As OneLake is software as a service (SaaS), some operations, such as managing permissions or updating items, must be done through Fabric experiences, and can't be done via ADLS Gen2 APIs.
-A full list of changes to these APIs can be found at [OneLake API parity](onelake-api-parity.md).
+A full list of changes to these APIs can be found at [OneLake API parity](onelake-apiW-parity.md).

 ## URI Syntax